 Restricted Access to Lockbin Servers

-Lockbin’s servers are located at PhoenixNAP in Phoenix, Arizona, USA, a world-class physical facility, with fully redundant infrastructural systems, and optimal security and control systems.
+Lockbin’s servers are located in a secure facility operated by Rackspace in Chicago, IL, USA, a world-class physical facility, with fully redundant infrastructural systems, and optimal security and control systems.